ChrisNikkel/SharpVG/README.md

 A .NET Core library for F# to generate vector graphics in SVG format.

-_SharpVG is pre-release and is changing rapidly.
+_SharpVG is pre-release and the API is still changing.
 [Pull requests](https://github.com/ChrisNikkel/SharpVG/pulls) and [suggestions](https://github.com/ChrisNikkel/SharpVG/issues) are greatly appreciated._

 ## Why SharpVG?